How to Choose the Right Brush for Food Processing

 Types of Brushes

-These narrow brushes are used for sweeping and cleaning counter and bench tops.
-The brush head is great at reaching tight spaces areas, such as the sides of a conveyor belt and the rubber seals of refrigerators.
+Bench/Countertop brushes have a narrow brush head and is used for sweeping and cleaning counter and bench tops.
+The narrow brush head is great at reaching tight spaces areas, such as the sides of a conveyor belt and the rubber seals of refrigerators.
 Bench brushes are excellent at sweeping and come with a variety of bristle types to accommodate different particle types and conditions (fine, large, damp, dry).
 They may also be used with a dustpan.

-These brushes require pressure to be applied directly to the brush block, making them suitable for areas where the cleaning surface is within arm’s reach.
+Hand/Scrub brushes require pressure to be applied directly to the brush block, making them suitable for areas where the cleaning surface is comfortably within arm’s reach.
 These brushes are often used to scrub tables, conveyor belts, chopping boards, and buckets.
 Versions with angled bristles are ideal for reaching into corners.

-Ergonomic grips prevent hand fatigue while the brush head promotes scrubbing and washing motions.
-Can be used with the short handle or by gripping the brush head.
+Short-Handled Brushes have an ergonomic grip that prevents hand fatigue while the brush head promotes scrubbing and washing motions.
+They can be used with the short handle or by gripping the brush head.
 They come in three bristle types, making them suitable for use on all types of equipment, tables, and walls.

-Ergonomic long handle allows for easy access into machines, deep buckets, containers, and anywhere that may require a longer reach.
+Long-Handled Brushes feature a long handle that allows for easy access into machines, deep buckets, containers, and anywhere that may require a longer reach.
 They can be used as a scrub brush when turned around to grasp the brush head.

 The right tools make cleaning more efficient and effective.
-If you need help choosing the right brush for your needs, contact Remco Products at cs@remcoproducts.com.
+If you need help choosing the right brush for your needs, contact Vikan at cs@vikan.com.